MikhailProg/json.awk/README.md

 ```

 By default each level of nesting is spaced with 4 whitespaces.
-The formating may be changed by setting NEST environment variable (number of spaces):
+The formating may be changed by setting INDENT environment variable (number of spaces):

 ```
-$ NEST=1 ./z.awk < ./z.json
+$ INDENT=1 ./z.awk < ./z.json
 {
  "firstName": "John",
  "lastName": "Smith",